Preparing your dog for July 4th

 Now that you know how to prepare for the Fourth of July, you can plan and begin to practice your “day of” routine.
 It can look something like this:

 - Take your dog out on a leash for a quick walk or potty break.

 - When you return home begin playing calming music for them.

-As the parent of a sound sensitive dog, I know how frustrating and heartbreaking firework season can be.
+As the parent of a sound-sensitive dog, I know how frustrating and heartbreaking firework season can be.
 It’s important to remember our dogs cannot control their fear responses, and you cannot reinforce their fear.
-Giving them treats, snuggles, attention and love when they are scared will not increase their fear, it will help to comfort them.
+Giving them treats, snuggles, attention, and love when they are scared will not increase their fear, it will help to comfort them.
 If your dog shows signs of anxiety this Fourth of July, don’t ignore them, support them.
 Work with an ethical, professional trainer to create a plan and better prepare for next year.
-If you’re dog isn’t afraid of the noises on Fourth of July, that’s truly wonderful.
+If your dog isn’t afraid of the noises on the Fourth of July, that’s truly wonderful.
 However, I would still encourage you to create a routine, using positive reinforcement, to maintain their level of noise comfort.
 The extra effort can go a long way to preventing noise sensitivities from developing in the future.

 Signs of Stress in Dogs

 - Physiological Signs of Stress